-The effects of the drought were clearly marked by the decline of groundwater levels, drying out of wetlands, and lowering of water levels of lakes of the Prairie region.
+The effects of the drought were clearly marked by the decline of groundwater levels, the drying out of wetlands, and the lowering of water levels of lakes in the Prairie region.
 The effect of the drought on groundwater levels appears to have lingered in parts of Alberta.
-The water levels for many closed-basin Prairie lakes were already in a declining phase for much of the 20th century.
+The water levels for many closed-basin Prairie lakes were already in a declining phase for much of the twentieth century.

 Figure 5.
-Long-term water level changes in closed-basin lakes (adapted from van der Kamp et al, 2008).
+Long-term water level changes in closed-basin lakes (adapted from van der Kamp et al., 2008).
+For locations of the lakes, see Figure 6.